Skip to main content

 All the fields associated with the domain are selected automatically, and the Report Editor screen displays.

-Fields can be added to the report using a variety of methods.
-In the Fields section, click the folder to display the fields and then:
+1. In the Fields section, click the folder to display the fields.

 If you create a report then all available fields will display in the Fields section.
 However, if you copy from an existing report, there may be fields that do not display on the list of available fields in the Fields section.
 To see all the fields: